mikejoyceio/map-panda/README.md

 Problems?
 Detailed usage instructions can been found [here](https://docs.python.org/2/library/basehttpserver.html).

+(NOTE: If you would like to serve the application locally without Python Simple Server, make sure to serve on the port '8000' otherwise the Uber API will not return ride price estimates)

 ##Build

 The [Gulp](http://gulpjs.com/) streaming build system is used in this project to minify, concatenate and move files to the appropriate directories.